Passive Index Funds Vs Actively Managed Fund: Pros And Cons

 • Tax Breaks:

-Many high net worth investors invest in actively managed funds because when they incur a loss, they can easily get a tax break on it.
-It might not happen every year, but it happens once in a few years due to which they invest in it.
+Many high-net-worth investors invest in actively managed funds because when they incur a loss, they can easily get a tax break on it.
+It might not happen yearly, but it happens once in a few years because they invest in it.

 Cons: